Can You Buy a Foreclosure With a VA Loan?

 Before you begin house hunting, you should get pre-approved for a mortgage to give you more purchasing power.
 Mortgage pre-approval can show lenders and banks that currently own the home that you’re a serious buyer.
 Then, once you’ve found the property you want to purchase, you can apply for a VA loan, which requires you to provide your Certificate of Eligibility (COE) from the VA.
 At this point, the VA will order an appraisal to determine if the property meets the minimum property requirements.

 Unfortunately, many foreclosed homes won’t meet the minimum property requirements because the previous homeowner didn’t keep up with the home’s maintenance.
-In addition, the VA won’t approve properties with significant damage or structural concerns in houses sold in as-is condition, making getting VA loans for a foreclosure more complicated.
+In addition, the VA won’t approve properties with significant damage or structural concerns in houses sold in as-is condition, which makes getting VA loans for a foreclosure more complicated.
 However, this isn’t true for all foreclosures.
 Some can pass the VA’s inspection, allowing you to purchase a home for less and with zero down payment.

 Don’t forget that your loan application will also go through a lender’s underwriting process, where they verify information like income and assets, DTI ratio, and credit score to determine your ability to repay the loan.